KangSikWoo/Catching-Game/README.md

 * Click the bug or stop game button to restart from step 1
 * If you break all 10 levels, YOU WIN!

+## 📌 key Functions
+* Rabbits and bugs are randomly located!
+* Each time a game is leveled up, the number of rabbits and bugs and game time increase appropriately to match the game's difficulty.